Spontaneous wave function collapse from non-local gravitational self-energy: Wave function collapse

 The gravitational self-energy term is then proportional to the volume integral of the square of $\Delta\textbf{g}$ given by

 where we used $\Delta r \sim r/2$.
 If we further expand in the region $r \gtrsim l_0$, we get

-which is similar in leading order terms with Eq. \eqref{GSE}.
-Note that this discrepancy is due to the fact that they are being solved in a different regime, and as a result, they should not be exactly the same.
+which is similar in leading order terms with Eq. \eqref{GSE}, note that this discrepancy is due to the fact that they are being solved in a different regime, and as a result, they should not be exactly the same.
+We emphasize that Eq.~\eqref{GSE2} is an asymptotic expansion valid for $r \gtrsim l_0$.
+The full expression contains additional terms that are subleading in $l_0/r$.
+The constant term $123\pi GM^2/(2048 l_0)$ is a result of non-local correction to the self-energy; it does not appear in the standard DP model.
+In this region, the Schr\"odinger--Newton equations reads